Electron Configuration Of Arsenic As

 Introduction to Electron Configuration

 Before diving into arsenic's specifics, let's establish a foundational understanding of electron configuration.
 The electron configuration of an atom describes how electrons are distributed among the various energy levels and sublevels within the atom.
 These energy levels are designated by principal quantum numbers (n = 1, 2, 3, etc.), with higher numbers indicating higher energy levels further from the nucleus.
-Each energy level contains sublevels, denoted by s, p, d, and f orbitals, each capable of holding a specific number of electrons.
+Day to day, each energy level contains sublevels, denoted by s, p, d, and f orbitals, each capable of holding a specific number of electrons.
 The Aufbau principle, the Pauli exclusion principle, and Hund's rule govern how these electrons fill the orbitals.

 The Aufbau principle states that electrons fill the lowest energy levels first.
 The Pauli exclusion principle dictates that each orbital can hold a maximum of two electrons, with opposite spins.
 Finally, Hund's rule states that electrons will individually occupy each orbital within a subshell before doubling up in any one orbital.
 This ensures maximum spin multiplicity, leading to a more stable electron configuration.